Is Chocolate Bad for Dogs?

 1. Stop access — remove any remaining chocolate and wrappers so your dog can’t eat more.

-2. Collect details — note the type of chocolate (cocoa powder/baking, dark, milk, white), the estimated amount, the time eaten, and your dog’s weight.
+2. Collect details — note the type of chocolate (baking, dark, milk, white), amount, time eaten, and your dog’s weight.

-3. Call a professional now — contact your veterinarian or a poison hotline for case-specific guidance:
+3. Call a professional now — contact your vet or a poison hotline:

 • ASPCA Poison Control: 888-426-4435